matheusmoreira/liblinux/README.markdown

 ### `make`

-Makefiles that are included by the top-level `makefile` in a specific order.
+Makefiles that are included by the top-level `GNUmakefile` in a specific order.
 They are named according to the purpose of their definitions.

 ### `make/compilers`